mrinank1301/final-yr-project/README.md

-# MeetAI — Intelligent Video Calling Platform
+# Orbicall — Intelligent Video Calling Platform

 A full-stack video conferencing application with an AI-powered meeting assistant, real-time collaborative code editor, live translation, and more — built for modern remote collaboration.